 Lacks control, resulting in many versions

-Requires an intensive understanding of tax/compliance in each jurisdiction
+Requires an extensive understanding of tax/compliance in each jurisdiction

 Although you may have to pay to use their services, it could end up saving you time (and money) in the long run as their services and product are tailor-made for helping you with plan administration.